All Episodes

 And people run for office in elections.

-And there are a lot of Republicans who are going to have conservative Republicans who want to run for election and re-election.
+And there are a lot of Republicans who are going to have conservative Republicans who want to run for election and reelection.

-And they're going to have a tough time running on the last five years of immigration, the last five years of education spending, the last five years of total federal spending, they can't run out there and defend campaign finance reform.
+And they're going to have a tough time running on the last five years of immigration, the last five years of education spending, the last five years of total federal spending.

-And so the agenda or the the list of achievements that have come from this administration when compared to what conservatives would have liked are not things that are defensible.
+And so the agenda or the list of achievements that have come from this administration when compared to what conservatives would have liked are not things that are defensible.

 And this Harriet Myers thing has just brought it all to a head, folks.